 Who cleans the rooms?
 Students are responsible for cleaning and maintaining a hygienic living environment within their own rooms, but Residential Custodial Services cleans public spaces, including bathrooms, and empties trash and recycling receptacles within residence halls.
 Students are responsible for disposing of any trash from their room into a campus dumpster.

 What kind of clothes will I need?
 Bring a basic wardrobe that will last awhile.
 Generally, casual and sport clothing is the rule.
 The style of clothing is up to you, but you will need both lightweight and warm clothing for Ohio's changing weather.
-Bathrobes come in handy for the stroll from your room to the shower.
+Bathrobes and Shower Shoes come in handy for the stroll from your room to the shower.

 Can I bring my computer?
 Yes, each room is equipped with network ports for each person in the room.
 All residence hall rooms are networked, and all public areas have wireless.
 Additionally, the Office of Technology maintains several computing labs in a number of buildings on campus.

 Can I cook in my room?
 Yes, but not in the conventional sense; microwaves are the only cooking device usable in a residence hall room.
 Most residence halls have cooking facilities centrally located for your convenience, equipped (in most cases) with a stove, oven, microwave, and sink.
 Students will need to provide their own cooking supplies.

 Can I come to campus early?
 Early arrivals are generally approved only for fall sports athletes and band members, as well as upper class student leaders such as Resident Assistants or Orientation Leaders.
 All early arrivals are coordinated through the Dean of Students Office.

 What is a COW Card?
 COW (College Of Wooster) Cards are the identification cards used on campus.
 They’re necessary for students to get into residence halls, their residential room, or swipe for meals at Lowry.
 COW Cards are so much more than just an I.D. card—use it to pay for snacks from vending machines, as a library card,to make copies or print a paper, or use it as a debit card at local vendors like Donatos and Drug Mart.